You are going to be redirected to the Retirement Fund Benefits secure site. This should only take a moment.

 adventure.
 Try to top your own savings each month or compete with a friend.
 Make savings a family affair – have a fun programme of savings for everyone to enjoy.

 Don’t neglect tomorrow due to extravagance today.
-If you need to start savings, start TODAY!
+If you know you need to save need to save more, start saving money TODAY!
 Procrastination is enemy no 1.

 Invest when the market is low, its sale time!
 Its important to invest for the long haul and be prepared to ride out the highs and lows.